Bundling Home and Auto Insurance: Average Savings & Best Companies

 Follow this 3-step process before committing to any bundle:

-Step 1 — Get at least 3 bundled quotes Contact State Farm, Allstate, and two or three other carriers for a full home + auto bundle quote.
+Step 1: Get at least 3 bundled quotes.
+Contact State Farm, Allstate, American Family (if available in your state), and one or two other carriers for a full home + auto bundle quote.
 Use the exact same coverage limits and deductibles across every quote.

-Step 2 — Get 3 separate-policy combos Pair the best standalone auto quote (e.g., GEICO or Progressive) with the best standalone home quote (e.g., Amica or Nationwide).
+Step 2: Get 3 separate-policy combos.
+Pair the best standalone auto quote with the best standalone home quote.
 Add up the totals.

-Step 3 — Compare total annual cost + coverage quality The winner is whichever option gives you the lowest combined premium for the same quality of coverage.
-Don't let a high advertised percentage fool you — focus on what you actually pay.
+Step 3: Compare total annual cost plus coverage quality.
+The winner is whichever option gives you the lowest combined premium for the same quality of coverage.
+Don't let a high advertised percentage fool you.
+Focus on what you actually pay each year.

-For strategies beyond bundling, see car insurance discounts and ways to save to make sure you're not leaving other premium reductions on the table.
+For broader savings tactics beyond bundling, our guide to home insurance discounts covers 15+ ways to cut your premium.
+You should also review proven ways to lower your home insurance premium so you're not leaving other reductions on the table.

 Smart Savings Made Simple!